chef/chef-web-docs/chef_master/source/errors.rst

       $ chef-server-ctl reconfigure

-Because the Chef server is composed of many different services that work together to create a functioning system, this step may take a few minutes to complete.
+Because the Chef Infra Server is composed of many different services that work together to create a functioning system, this step may take a few minutes to complete.